-- a) New Nurse Educators with BScN Degrees will start at Step I of the Nurse Educators Salary Grid. - b) New Nurse Educators with Master's Degrees in Nursing will start at Step II of Nurse Educators Salary Grid. - c) If a Nurse Educator acquires a master's degree in Nursing during their employment at StFX they will move to the next step on the grid, if they have not exceeded step 8. - d) Current Nurse Educators who are employed on a less than 12 month basis (i.e. 39/52 of current salary scale) will maintain their same percentage of weeks worked during any 12 month period.
-Arrangements to change the number of weeks worked will be considered by the Assistant Director of the School and are subject to workload requirements identified by the Assistant Director and to available funds.
+a) New Nurse Educators with BScN Degrees will start at Step 1 of the Nurse Educators Salary Grid.

-- e) Those on 12 month contracts will be entitled to vacation as outlined in Appendix 1:1.12 and will be expected to perform such duties as may be assigned, including teaching in spring and or summer intersession, or alternative work projects determined by the Director of the School of Nursing, or other options associated with any of the School's programs, without any additional remuneration. - f) On September 1, of each full year worked, Nurse Educators will advance one step of the scale until Step 8 is reached. - g) For the 2016-17 Academic Year step increases will be awarded annually on September 1 for Nurse Educators working more than 600 hours/Academic Year.
-For Nurse Educators working less than 600 hours/Academic Year step increases will be awarded biennially (once every two years) on September 1.
-Step increases cannot exceed the maximum step in the Salary Grid for Nurse Educators. - h) Effective the 2017-18 Academic Year step increases will be awarded annually on September 1 for Nurse Educators working more than 4 Clinical groups per Academic Year.
-For Nurse Educators working less than 5 Clinical groups per Academic Year step increases will be awarded biennially (once every two years) on September 1.
-Step increases cannot exceed the maximum step in the Salary Grid for Nurse Educators.
+- b) New Nurse Educators with a relevant Master's Degree will start at Step 2 of Nurse Educators Salary Grid. - c) If a Nurse Educator acquires a relevant Master's Degree during their employment at the University they will move to the next step on the grid, if they have not exceeded Step 8. - d) Current Nurse Educators who are employed on a less than twelve (12) month basis (i.e. 39/52 of current salary scale) will maintain their same percentage of weeks worked during any twelve (12) month period.
+Arrangements to change the number of weeks worked will be considered by the Director, SON and are subject to workload requirements identified by the Director and to available funds. - e) Those on twelve (12) month contracts will be entitled to vacation as outlined in Appendix 1:1.12 and will be expected to perform such duties as may be assigned, including teaching in spring and or summer intersession, or alternative work projects determined by the Director, SON, or other options associated with any of the School's programs, without any additional remuneration. - f) On September 1, of each full year worked, Nurse Educators will advance one step of the scale until Step 8 is reached. - g) Step increases will be awarded annually on September 1 for Nurse Educators working more than four (4) Clinical groups per Academic Year.
+For Nurse Educators working fewer than five (5) Clinical groups per Academic Year step increases will be awarded biennially (once every two years) on September 1.